Knizhnik-Zamolodchikov equations in Deligne categories: Solutions to dynamical differential equations

-the value of the differential form $\omega$ at this point is a joint eigenvector, see \cite{RV}.
-It is not clear if the critical points of this function are non-degenerate and if their number is big enough to diagonalize the Gaudin hamiltonians. \\
+the value of the differential form $\omega$ from \eqref{intsols} at this point is a joint eigenvector, see \cite{RV}.
+Such eigenvectors are called the Bethe vectors.\\

+The critical set of this function has not been analyzed yet.
+It not clear if the critical points of this function are non-degenerate and if their number is big enough so that the corresponding Bethe vectors diagonalize the Gaudin Hamiltonians. \\

-Nevertheless, we may still prove that the joint spectrum of the Gaudin hamiltonians is simple.
+Nevertheless, we may still prove that the joint spectrum of the Gaudin Hamiltonians is simple. \\

 \begin{prop} The common spectrum of the Gaudin hamiltonians $H_i$ on